-Relay UK is a service to help people deaf people and those who have hearing loss or are speech impaired to communicate over the phone.
+Relay UK is a service to help deaf people and those who have hearing loss or are speech impaired to communicate over the phone.

 It has replaced the NGT (Next Generation Text) and the old Text Relay service.
 It uses a live relay assistant to help you communicate.